Canva Review — All the Pros and Cons

 Canva is a graphic design app that aims to let you design visual materials without needing extensive graphic design experience.
 It can be used to create social media graphics, simple videos, presentations, slides, posters and other visual assets — and a wide range of customizable templates, royalty free images and AI features is provided to help users do so easily.

 Unlike traditional graphic design tools like Adobe Illustrator and Photoshop, Canva’s learning curve is designed to be extremely gentle.
-This means that its feature set is arguably a bit more basic that these sorts of ‘pro’ solutions — but its pricing is considerably lower than them too.
+This means that its feature set is considerably more basic that these sorts of ‘pro’ solutions — but its pricing is a lot lower than them too.

 Over 20 billion designs have been created with the tool and 4,000 staff members now work for the company.